shervinsahba/dotfiles/README.md

 - https://wiki.archlinux.org/title/General_recommendations

 ## update firmware
-After installing the `fwupd` package, run `sudo fwupdmgr refresh`.
+You can check your BIOS version with `dmidecode`.
+In general, for updating firmware, the `fwupd` package should be the job.
+First run `fwupdmgr refresh`.
 Then survey your system's updateable devices with `fwupdmgr get-devices`.
 To actually update, run `fwupdmgr update`.
 Reboot and wait for the updates to finish.
 NOTE!
 Some UEFI systems may result in a screwed up bootloader from this process.
 Check Arch Wiki for details!

 ## /etc/fstab